Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 What is Match?

-Match is the funding source that is provided by the Contract Administrator (CA)/Reservation System Participant (RSP) which are used for project hard or soft costs.
-Other federal funds (CDBG, CSBG, etc.) may not be used to Match HOME funds.
-Common way to provide match are fee and permit waivers, donated professional labor (architectural services, inspection services, etc.), donated use of equipment (backhoes, front loaders, trenchers, etc.), and donated demolition and site preparation services.
-The cash value of the Match is reported to TDHCA.
+Match is the funding source that is provided by the Administrator which are used for project hard or soft costs.
+Other federal funds (Community Development Block Grant (CDBG), Community Services Block Grant (CSBG), etc.) may not be used to match HOME funds.
+Common way to provide Match are fee and permit waivers, donated professional labor (architectural services, inspection services, etc.), donated use of equipment (backhoes, front loaders, trenchers, etc.), and donated demolition and site preparation services.
+The cash value of Match is reported to TDHCA.
 For the purposes of application, reasonable estimates for the amount and type of Match to be provided are acceptable.

-To document the Match commitment for application, please submit, along with the Uniform Application, an itemized schedule of the Match anticipated, and back up documentation, such as a schedule of the FEMA rates for equipment or the Building Permit Fee schedule.
+To document Match commitment for application, the Department requires an itemized schedule of the Match anticipated, and back up documentation, such as a schedule of the FEMA rates for equipment or the Building Permit Fee schedule.

 (Top)